Daylight & Sunlight Assessments for Planning Applications

 NSL (No Sky Line)

-Assesses the distribution of daylight within an existing room by mapping which areas of the floor can see the sky
+- Evaluates the distribution of daylight within an existing room

 APSH (Annual Probable Sunlight Hours)

-Measures sunlight availability to windows and outdoor amenity spaces; windows facing within 90° of due south are tested
+- Assesses sunlight availability to neighbouring windows facing within 90° of due south

 Our Specialist Daylight & Sunlight Service